Left untreated, atlantoaxial instability can lead to serious complications in both humans and dogs.

 What is Atlantoaxial Instability?

 The condition of atlantoaxial instability “is characterized by excessive movement at the junction between the atlas…and axis”.
 The atlas is the vertebra also known as C1 and the axis may sometimes be referred to as C2.
 These are cervical vertebrae at the top of the spine.
 AAI is caused by a “bony or ligamentous abnormality”, and this can lead to “neurologic symptoms…when the spinal cord or adjacent nerve roots are involved”.
 In adults, the causes of AAI are usually caused by trauma or degeneration “due to the inflammatory pannus of rheumatoid arthritis”.
 Infection can also trigger instability.
 There are also congenital causes of AAI, including Down syndrome, neurofibromatosis, osteogenesis imperfecta, Larsen syndrome, Kniest syndrome, spondyloepiphyseal dysplasia (SED), metatropic dysplasia, Morquio syndrome, and chondrodysplasia punctate.
 Atlantoaxial instability may present with no symptoms.
 Some patients experience pain, such as a “vague neck pain or a headache”.
 Because the vascular supply and spinal cord are nearby, vascular occlusion or myelopathy could also occur.
 There are neurologic symptoms as well.
-Patients may have a lack of coordination, abnormal gait, clumsiness, trouble walking, limited mobility, torticollis, and they might become easily fatigued.
+Atlantoaxial Instability symptoms in patients include a lack of coordination, abnormal gait, clumsiness, trouble walking, limited mobility, torticollis, and they might become easily fatigued.
 It is also possible that “paraplegia, hemiplegia, and quadriplegia” could occur.
 Patients with risk factors should be seen by a healthcare professional for “urgent radiographic and surgical evaluation”.
 Atlantoaxial instability can progress, leading to spinal cord compression and complications of not only myelopathy and neck pain, but spasticity and radicular symptoms as well.1

 The purposes of treatments for AAI are to “protect the spinal cord, stabilize the spinal column, decompress neural tissue, and reduce any deformity”.
 Lack of treatment could lead to “severe consequences”.
 There are no medications for AAI.
 Corticosteroids are a controversial treatment.
 Without symptoms, AAI may not need treatment, but once symptoms arise, patients will need to have the cervical spine stabilized before undergoing “surgical stabilization”.
 Some will need a soft collar, while others will require halter traction “with analgesics and muscle relaxants”.
 Halo bracing may also become necessary.
 There are 4 types of AAI on the Fielding and Hawkins scale: Type I (“stable subluxations”, treated with a collar), Type II (“potentially unstable”, physician’s discretion about treatment), and Types III and IV (“unstable”, require surgery).
 Patients should be careful not to excessively extend or flex the neck.
 Any healthcare interventions that require “sedation or neck manipulation” should be performed only with “extreme caution”.
 The neck should be held in a neutral position if surgeries, such as otorhinolaryngologic procedures”, are undertaken.
 As for other activities, the Special Olympics currently require that children with Down syndrome undergo examinations to rule out AAI.
 The activities that are not allowed for patients with AAI include diving, gymnastics, pentathlon, high jump, soccer, and butterfly stroke in swimming.2